gjbex/Best-practices-for-scientific-computing/docs/testing/unit_testing.md

 testing.
 If unit testing is done well, regression testing is always performed.

 Of course, many tests require a context to run in.
-Variables and data structures must have been initialised, a file should be present, and so on.
+Variables and data structures must have been initialized, a file should be present, and so on.
 Unit testing frameworks provide setup and teardown functions that can be run before and after each individual test respectively to set, or clean up the stage.
-These temporary artefacts are often referred to as fixtures.
+These temporary artifacts are often referred to as fixtures.

 Unit testing frameworks typically also provide the means to group tests into so called suites, and run setup and teardown functions before running the first and after running the last test of that suite.
-Units tests for large projects are typically organised into multiple suites that deal with specific subsets of the code or functionality.
+Units tests for large projects are typically organized into multiple suites that deal with specific subsets of the code or functionality.

 Below you can see when various setup and teardown functions are called when test